If you've got Avios points stashed, there are tons of hidden points boosters to help you push it (baby), push it real good (apologies to Salt-N-Pepa).

 You can combine Avios points from different Avios schemes (eg, BA and Iberia) and different family members' accounts online - handy if you're saving for a dream trip.

-To do this, log in to the Avios scheme you want to put the points in, go to your account and click 'combine your Avios'.
-If you have a free companion flight, it makes sense to combine accounts, so you can fly further away.
+To do this, log into the Avios scheme you want to put the points in, go to your account and click 'combine your Avios' or 'create a Household Account'.
+You can share points with up to six people who live in the same house as you.

 Check availability on Avios and BA Exec

 Bizarrely, flight availability sometimes varies between the main Avios site and the British Airways Executive Club website.
 If you're struggling to find the flight you want, check availability on both sites and move your points into the scheme with flights available.

 The Avios scheme lets you buy extra points, so if you're short, you can top them up.
 The points aren't cheap, at £31 per 1,000.
 So only do this if you need to travel soon and don't have time to earn them.

 |Number of extra Avios points||Price|

 |Max number of points you can buy per year||35,000|

 Also keep an eye out for promotions when buying points, because sometimes you can get up to 30% extra free.